azaj01/tunelog/README.md

 - updated check architecture.md

+## **Gloabal configration**
+Added a page to change the global config of the backend, like every variable that user can use
 ## **Genre injection rework**

 Before genre injection used to get all distcint genre from `tunelog.db` then make ratio , and inject those ratio from `songlist.db`